 Before linking your SQL database to Adalo, there are a few key requirements to check off.
 These steps ensure a smooth integration between your app and database.

 First, you must have an Adalo Professional, Team, or Business plan.
 The External Collections feature, which is necessary for connecting SQL databases, isn't available on the free plan.
-Professional plans typically range from $52 to $65 per month.
-While the free plan limits you to 200 records, upgrading allows you to work with databases containing millions of records.
+Professional plans start at $36/month with unlimited usage and no record caps.
+This pricing compares favorably to alternatives like Bubble (starting at $59/month with usage-based Workload Unit charges and record limits) or FlutterFlow ($70/month per user, plus separate database costs).

 A crucial point to note is that your SQL table's primary keys must be numeric.
 Adalo's External Collections feature doesn't support text-based IDs, UUIDs, or special characters.
 If your database uses non-numeric keys, you'll need to update your schema before proceeding.